Murder of Christie Marceau: Initial charge and bail

 Chand was arrested by Police later on 6 September.
-In a statement to Police, he admitted detaining Marceau against her will, threatening her with a knife with the intention of raping her and threatening to stab her.
-He was subsequently charged by Police on three charges: kidnapping, threatening to cause grievous bodily harm, and assault with intent to sexually violate.
+In a statement to the Police, he admitted detaining Marceau against her will, threatening her with a knife with the intention of raping her and threatening to stab her.
+He was subsequently charged by Police on three charges: kidnapping, threatening to cause grievous bodily harm and assault with intent to sexually violate.
 Chand first appeared in court the following day, and was remanded in custody.
 On 9 September, his application for bail was declined.
 Following the decision to decline bail, Chand wrote to the court, expressing deep remorse for what he had done and wanted to make amends.

 On 5 October, a hearing on Chand's second application for bail was heard at the North Shore District Court before Judge David McNaughton.
 The Police filed their opposition, fearing tampering with witnesses (namely Marceau and her mother), and the mention during the police interview on 6 September that the attack was "revenge" against Marceau for not helping him.
-A letter from Marceau herself expressed concern for her own safety, noting that the house where Chand, his mother and aunt lived and was to be bailed to was only 300 metres from her own home, and the fear that he could attack her again going about her daily routine.
+A letter from Marceau herself expressed concern for her own safety, noting that the house where Chand, his mother, and aunt lived and was to be bailed to was only 300 metres from her own home, and the fear that he could attack her again going about her daily routine.

-Despite the opposition, Judge McNaughton allowed bail on strict condition.
+Despite the opposition, Judge McNaughton allowed bail on strict conditions.
 Chand was bailed to his mother's house with a 24-hour curfew, with him not being allowed to leave the house except for medical or legal appointments, and only accompanied by a designated person.

 Murder

 On the morning of 7 November 2011, Christie was at home with her mother and maternal grandmother.
 Her father at the time was in Australia with work.
-The Marceau house was a two-storey property and sat on a hill sloping away from the road, with the front door on the upper level and the back door on the lower level.
+The Marceau house was a two-story property and sat on a hill sloping away from the road, with the front door on the upper level and the back door on the lower level.